iiasa/xl2gdx/README.md

 - Accepts the same arguments and a subset of the options that GDXXRW does.
 - Unlike GDXXRW, works on non-Windows platforms and does not require Office.

-Note that the included tests are Windows-only and do require Office since they compare GDXXRW output to xl2gdx output.
-The licensing conditions of the input Excel sheets included with the tests were not reviewed.
-Hence this repository is private: do not redistribute the test data.
-It is fine to redistribute the `xl2gdx.R` script.
+Tests are located in the separate private [xl2gdx-tests](https://github.com/iiasa/xl2gdx-tests) repository.
+That repository is private because the the licensing conditions of the corner-case input Excel sheets included with the tests are diverse and were not reviewed.
+To request access to the tests repository, email the author or post an issue in the issue tracker.

 For further information read the header comments in the script and see the [GDXXRW documentation](https://www.gams.com/latest/docs/T_GDXXRW.html).